ThachNgocTran/MongoDB_Notes/README.md

 rs.status()
 ```

+See [6] for why port 27019 is used by default.

 * Configure Shards

-Note: each shard is also a replica set!
+Note: Each shard is also a Replica Set!

 ```bash
 nano /etc/mongod.conf